How to become an out-of-network provider

 So it’s better to practice out-of-network?

-Remaining in-network or dropping off insurers’ panels altogether is totally up to you.
+Remaining in-network or leaving altogether is totally up to you.
 Do what works best for your practice!

 However, there are certainly benefits to leaving managed care.
-Some trace back to misconceptions: for example, the idea that the only way patients will find you is through their insurance portals.
-Consumers are increasingly savvy whether they’re shopping for olives or opticians.
-For the former they can find the best olives around through online research or even delivery services!
-And for ECPs, people are increasingly likely to go online to find the provider whose practice fits their needs best—in-network or not.
+Some trace back to misconceptions: Such as the idea that the only way patients will find you is through their insurance portals.

 But there are other advantages.
 If you list the perks flexibility would rank near the top.
-Out-of-network care means your practice is no longer confined to the insurers’ rules and network rates.
+Out-of-network care means your practice is no longer confined to strict rules and network rates.
 The world is yours!